BYLAWS OF WINDY CITY CURLING INCORPORATION

 Section 12.
 Standing Committees.
-There shall be four (4) standing committees of the organization: Executive/Nominating, Event/Membership, Building/Ice and Fundraising/Public Relations.
+There shall be six (6) standing committees of the organization: Executive, Nomination/Election, Event, Membership/League, Public Relations, and Finance.
 The President shall appoint the chairpersons of all committees from the membership of the Board of Directors of the organization with the approval of the Board of Directors.
-All committee appointments shall terminate upon the election of a new President, unless specifically determined otherwise at the Annual meeting.
+All committee appointments shall terminate upon the election of a new President, unless specifically determined otherwise at the Annual Meeting.
 All committees shall function within the guidelines and budgets established by the Board of Directors.

-Section 15.
+Section 14.
 Budgets.
-The Board of Directors shall approve the annual budget of the organization during the first quarter of each calendar year upon recommendation of the Executive/Nominating Committee.
+The Board of Directors shall approve the annual budget of the organization during the first quarter of each fiscal year upon recommendation of the Executive Committee.

-- President: The President shall be the Chief Executive Officer and shall preside at all meetings of the Board of Directors and its Executive/Nominating Committee.
+- President: The President shall be the Chief Executive Officer and shall preside at all meetings of the Board of Directors and its Executive Committee.

 - Vice President: The Vice President shall perform the duties of the President in the absence of the President and shall assist that office in the discharge of its leadership duties.

 - Secretary: The Secretary shall give notice of all meetings of the Board of Directors and Executive Committee, shall keep an accurate list of the directors, and shall have the authority to certify any records, or copies of records, as the official records of the organization.
 The Secretary shall maintain the minutes of the Board of Directors’ meetings and all committee meetings.